sanket-so-fleet/mle-bench-ss/README.md

 #    Start the server in a separate terminal after activating the environment:
 #    python server.py

-# 4. Open demo.ipynb in VS Code or Jupyter
+# 4. Open demo.ipynb in VS Code or Jupyter.
+KNOWN KAGGLE BUG: Sometimes the bulk data download at kaggle returns a error 500....so any runs will fail in that case.
 ```

 ---